SoftFever/OrcaSlicer/README.markdown

                             layer with (> 0, default: 1)
         --infill-every-layers
                             Infill every N layers (default: 1)
-        --extrusion-width-ratio
-                            Calculate the extrusion width as the layer height multiplied by this value (> 0, default: calculated automatically) --bridge-flow-ratio Multiplier for extrusion when bridging (> 0, default: 1)

       Print options:
         --perimeters        Number of perimeters/horizontal skins (range: 1+,